-When you work with business clients, you find there are a lot of tools and platforms you use in your day-to-day business activities, that others may not be aware of.
-These tools often help lower the stress levels associated with those tasks we dislike, whilst also making them a lot easier and simpler to complete.
+When you work with business clients, you find there are lots of tools and platforms you use in your day-to-day business activities, that others may not be aware of.
+These tools often help lower the stress levels associated with those tasks we dislike, whilst also making them easier and simpler to complete.

-So in the spirit of sharing, here are some of the tools I use as a freelance PA/Virtual Assistant in my business that I feel will help you save time and streamline workflows and tasks in yours!
+So in the spirit of sharing, here are some of the business tools I use as a freelance PA/Virtual Assistant in my business.
+I feel they will help you save time and streamline workflows and tasks in your business!

 Moo Business cards

 Thicker card and a larger business card than other online business card manufacturers.
 You can also add texture and use metallic finishes.
 Next day delivery if you order before 12pm and you can have a different design on every card if you want – for no extra charge.
 Plus, if you have 10 or more employees, you can get a discount.
 If you want to get help with design, they also offer this via their Moo Business Services subscription.
 Check out Moo

 Online graphic design tool Stencil, is perfect for creating social media graphics.
 Lots of templates and easy to use.
 Can store multiple logos and use your own fonts.
 Affordable monthly or annual pricing (where you can save 40%!) and royalty-free images you can use in your designs.
 With pricing from zero to $20 a month, it’s worth checking out Stencil: https://getstencil.com/